AuScope/geomodel-2-3dweb/README.md

 [batch_proc.py](scripts/batch_proc.py) script is a simple batch script used to convert the GOCAD models for the website.

+### Building a borehole database

+[makeBorehole.py](lib/makeBoreholes.py) script to create a database of NVCL borehole objects to display within the model.

 ### TravisCI Status

 [![Build Status](https://travis-ci.com/AuScope/geomodel-2-3dweb.svg?branch=master)](https://travis-ci.com/AuScope/geomodel-2-3dweb)